Vladimír Merta

 Vladimír Merta (born 20 January 1946 in Prague, Czechoslovakia) is a Czech folk singer-songwriter.
 He was also journalist, writer, photographer, architect, filmmaker and author of film music.
-He recorded many solo albums.
-In 2011 he released album Ponorná řeka with rock band Etc....
+He has recorded many solo albums.
+In 2011 he released the album Ponorná řeka with rock band Etc….
+In the summer of 1976 and 1977 he performed at the Koncert mladosti festival in Pezinok, Slovakia.